musser004/Portfolio-Morse_Code_Translator/README.md

-# Project: NATO Phonetic Alphabet Translator (Python Scripting)
+# Project: Morse Code Translator (Python Scripting)

-Description: Simple application that translates a user inputting message into NATO phonetic alphabet names.
-Input may contain spaces and basic punctuation
+Description: Simple program that asks the user for a message, then translates that message into a Morse code output.
+Numbers and most special characters included

-Python Libraries: Pandas